remiel-undead/stellafracta.com/index.md

 <p id="books_in_english"></p>
 # Books in English / Translations

-Stella Fracta is the pen name of the Russian writer Alexandra Undead, an alchemy popularizer, the author of intellectual prose, spy, detective and mystical novels.
+Stella Fracta is the pen name of the Russian writer and traditionalist philosopher Alexandra Undead, the author of literary fiction, spy and detective novels, and mystical short stories—about the path to oneself, the power of imagination, the call of being, and the utopia of the scarlet sun in the multiple worlds of the Fractured Star Universe.
-Her books are the philosophical drama of a multiverse world, where each participant is a creator and the Architect of One’s Universe, a poet, and a bit of a liar.
-Arts and technologies, analytical psychology and hermeneutics, the power of imagination and the call of being—in fiction stories indistinguishable from reality, every word in which is a part of a spell that gives the meanings.
+Popularization of alchemy in fiction is a way to pass on the secret of the philosopher's stone, the wisdom of thinkers and poets from past centuries.

 "Writer's Voice" podcast—for those who don't want to read, but do want to listen